 Many Christians haven't ever considered the issues of environmentalism from a Biblical viewpoint.
 Sadly, as a result, many are being led to embrace an environmentalist agenda as defined by Cultural Marxism.
-As churches become increasingly given to the anti-culture of Modernity, it seeks to become “culturally relevant”, without recognizing the nature of that very culture is patently anti-Christian.
-If the educated, informed Christian dares question the many pseudo-religious dogmas touted as scientific fact by the militant Marxist forces of the radical environmentalist movement they're looked upon as some right wing nut, and often find their morality and ethics (not to mention sanity) called into question.
+As churches become increasingly given to the anti-Christ ideologies of the world, it seeks to become “culturally relevant”, without recognizing the nature of that very culture is patently anti-Christian.
+If the educated, informed Christian dares question the many pseudo-religious dogmas touted as scientific fact by the militant Neo-Marxist forces of the radical environmentalist movement they're looked upon as some right wing nut, and often find their morality and ethics (not to mention sanity) called into question.
 In fact, former United States Attorney General Lynch considered charging climate change “deniers” with what amounts to thought crimes.
 According to a report in the Daily Signal she "referred it to the FBI to consider whether or not it meets the criteria for which we could take action."
 Again, this literally criminalizes thought and discerning, critical opinion.
 It is outlawing logical and reasonable dissent while fallaciously claiming a moral high ground.

 So we may legitimately ask then, from what source has this radical Marxist environmental movement gained it's "moral" position and it's ability to criminalize (even of only rhetorically at the moment) its critics?
 Could it be that the radical environmentalist movement is at its core a politico-religious cult?

-The radical environmentalist movement does possess a neo-pagan mythology that goes something like this: the foul inventions and aspirations of humanity, influenced by Western Christian values, moving the people away from respect for the planet, has destroyed our natural world, Gaia- the Great Mother.
+The radical environmentalist movement does possess a neo-pagan mythology that goes something like this: the foul inventions and aspirations of humanity, influenced by Christian values, moving the people away from respect for the planet, has destroyed our natural world, Gaia- the Great Mother.
 This Gaia was once a paradise (an Eden if you will) until the greed and parasitic presence of humanity poisoned her.
 In essence we are witnessing the results of our species based sins (even more so if you are of Western European ethnicity), our wounding of the Great Mother Gaia with pollution, deforestation, and ultimately climate change, threatening the existence of all life on the planet.

 This mythology implies a moral and a religious message.